 The account Mortgage Loan Payable contains the principal amount owed on a mortgage loan.
 (Any interest that has accrued since the last payment should be reported as Interest Payable, a current liability.
 Future interest is not reported on the balance sheet.)

 Any principal that is to be paid within 12 months of the balance sheet date is reported as a current liability.
 The remaining amount of principal is reported as a long-term liability (or noncurrent liability).

 Example of a Mortgage Loan Payable

 Let's assume that a company has a mortgage loan payable of $238,000 and is required to make monthly payments of approximately $4,500 per month.
-Each of the monthly payments includes a $3,000 principal payment plus approximately $1,500 of interest.
-This means that during the next 12 months, the company will be required to repay $36,000 ($3,000 x 12 months) of principal.
-The required principal payments due within one year of the balance sheet date must be reported as a current liability.
-The remaining principal of $202,000 ($238,000 minus $36,000) will be reported as a long-term liability, since it is not due within one year of the balance sheet date.
+Each of the monthly payments includes a $3,000 principal payment plus an interest payment of approximately $1,500.
+This means that during the next 12 months, the company will be required to repay $36,000 ($3,000 x 12 months) of the loan's principal.
+Therefore $36,000 is reported as a current liability.
+The remaining principal of $202,000 ($238,000 minus $36,000) is reported as a long-term (or noncurrent) liability since this amount will not be due within one year of the balance sheet date.

-You can find the amount of principal due within the next year by reviewing the loan amortization schedule for each loan or by asking your lender.
+You can find the amount of principal due within the next year by reviewing the loan's amortization schedule or by asking your lender.